surajadhikari3/Self-notes/Spring/Spring Boot...md

 Spring boot over spring

 	1. Version Mangagement
-	2. Spring boot actuator --> For monitoring, threaddump and so on
+	2. Spring boot actuator and dev tools like hot reload --> For monitoring, threaddump and so on
 	3. Embedded server(Tomcat, jetty)
 	4. Slice based testing (@MockMVC, )
 	5. Auto Configuration --> automatically configures bean based on the classpath and application properties.